fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/08.Lab 8 - Data Manage and Migrations/Lesson.md

 Running Update-Database applies these changes and creates the database on your SQL Server.

 This process ensures that your database structure always matches your .NET code.

-Next Lab:
-**ASP.NET** framework provides developer with build in DI container in which developer can define custom services with one of three lifetime scopes:

-- **Singleton:** lifetime of service is through lifetime of application
-- **Scoped:** lifetime of service is scope of one request, so for each request new service will be created
-- **Transient:** each time service is requested, new instance is created